ianhi/custom-ipywidget-howto/available-methods.md

 listenToOnce
 ```

-and `WidgetModel` adds `on_some_change` to this list. see defintion [here](https://github.com/jupyter-widgets/ipywidgets/blob/6be18d9b75353f7b4a1c328c6ea06d8959f978f6/packages/base/src/widget.ts#L528)
+and `WidgetModel` adds `on_some_change` to this list. see definition [here](https://github.com/jupyter-widgets/ipywidgets/blob/6be18d9b75353f7b4a1c328c6ea06d8959f978f6/packages/base/src/widget.ts#L528)
 With documentation:

 > `on_some_change(['key1', 'key2'], foo, context)` differs from `on('change:key1 change:key2', foo, context)`.
 If the widget attributes `key1` and `key2` are both modified, the second form will result in foo being called twice while the first will call foo only once